-The purpose of the Register is to collect information that will inform clinical practice and to identify risk factors for poor patient outcomes.
-It currently contains records of over 35,000 corneal transplants, some of which have been followed for over 30 years.
+The Australian Corneal Graft Registry (ACGR) operates an Australia-wide register of human corneal transplants.
+The purpose of the ACGR is to collect information to inform clinical practice and identify risk factors for poor patient outcomes.
+Started in May 1985, the ACGR currently contains over 37,000 records of corneal transplants.

-The latest report from the ACGR was released in 2018.
+The latest major report from the ACGR was released in 2018.
 The report included data on both full-thickness penetrating grafts and partial-thickness lamellar grafts.
 The census date for the grafts analysed was 31/07/2017.
 Data were analysed for more than 24,000 penetrating corneal grafts registered since 1985, plus approximately 7,000 lamellar grafts registered over the same period.

 The latest results from the Australian Corneal Graft Registry were presented to contributing surgeons and eye banks at the 36th Annual Australia and New Zealand Corneal Society and Eye Bank Meeting, held in Adelaide in March 2019.
 PdF documents of these presentations are available below.